Pom Information

 Why Do Pomeranians Have Small Ears?

 The breed standard calls for small ears in the Pomeranian dog.
-The reason is that Pomeranians originated from parts of the Northern Hemisphere.
-This part of the world experiences temperatures as low as minus 30 degrees Celsius during winter.
+This is because Pomeranians originated from parts of the Northern Hemisphere, which experiences temperatures as low as minus 30 degrees Celsius during winter.

-Poms have small ears because they need to survive in cold habitats and need low ratios of volume to surface area.
+Poms have small ears because they need to survive in cold habitats and have low volume-to-surface area ratios.
 Pomeranian ancestors had to conserve every bit of heat possible while they fought to survive the harsh Arctic winter months.

 Pomeranian Eyes: